humanitiesplusdesign/data-pen/_designs/phase1_components.md

 ### Layout
 Layout changes, if necessary should happen slowly and minimizing the change in position of nodes.
-The default is a force layout beginning from the first node in the center.
+The default is an expanding grid layout beginning from the first node in the center.
 Custom layouts (defined by the user dragging or grouping nodes) are saved.
 Align horizontal, align vertical, and grid layouts can be applied to all or selected nodes.
 Geospatial layout is available only when looking at the Places node layer.

 ### Size and Color
 By default we minimize the use of color.
 A single color will be used to mark one or more nodes.
 The size of nodes and weight of links can be applied to show centrality measures, in-degree, out-degree, betweeness and eigenvector.